 On the morning of December 30, 2021, the City of Boulder’s Transit Program Manager, Danny O’Connor, drove down to Denver to visit family with his wife and daughter.
-By the time he arrived, Danny had received notification that the Boulder County Office of Emergency Management (OEM) had activated in response to the Marshall Fire.
-Initial reports indicated that the emergency may require coordinating transportation for evacuees.
+By the time he arrived, Danny had received notification that the Boulder County Office of Emergency Management (OEM) had activated in response to the Marshall Wildfire.
+Initial reports indicated that the emergency might require coordinating transportation for evacuees.
 He returned home to pick up his dog and laptop and went to Boulder to staff the OEM, uncertain if the fire would impact his neighborhood.

-Around the same time, Lisa Bitzer, Via’s Director of Operations, saw smoke down the road from Via’s Boulder headquarters facility and prepared to act as one of the county’s Second Responders.
+Around the same time, Lisa Bitzer, Via’s Director of Operations, saw smoke down the road from Via’s Boulder headquarters facility and prepared to act as one of the County’s Second Responders.
 Bitzer contacted O’Connor to let him know that Via was on standby.
 “Having Via ready at the onset and plugged into OEM efforts was critical for timely response to evolving transportation needs during the emergency,” O’Connor shares.

 An hour later, the OEM contacted Bitzer to begin helping with evacuations.
 Bitzer managed Via’s response, staying in contact with O’Connor and Boulder County staff at the OEM throughout the day.
 O’Connor authorized Via to use HOP public buses, owned by the City and operated by Via, to help evacuate people.
-“We’re so grateful to Via for everything they did and do,” O’Connor reflects, recounting Via’s support with evacuating people from the CalWood and Lefthand Canyon Wildfires in 2020.
+“We’re so grateful to Via for everything they did and do,” O’Connor reflects, recounting Via’s support in evacuating people from the CalWood and Lefthand Canyon Wildfires in 2020.